Domains

 Prerequisites: One talent from Glass

 Instant: When you or a friend in your zone declares a risky Judge roll, spend 1 Wit to add 1 die to the roll.
-If you are Inspired, add 2 dice instead of 1.
+If this spend starts or ends your Inspired state, add 2 dice instead of 1.

 You spot the one detail that doesn't belong and call it out before the moment passes.
 It's remarkable how fast everything clicks when someone points out which piece was upside down.